mazdak/container/Plugins/container-compose/README.md

 When you run `container compose up`, the plugin will:
 1. Automatically detect services with `build:` configurations
 2. Build Docker images using Apple Container's native build system
-3. Start containers from the built images
+3. Tag images deterministically (SHA‑256 fingerprint) and start containers from those images
 4. Cache builds to avoid unnecessary rebuilds

 ### Build Configuration Options